arvindtota/cicd-cloud-services/README.md

-# cicd-pipeline-train-schedule-autodeploy
+# cicd-cloud-services

-This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+This is a simple business cloud services application written using nodejs.

+It used Jenkins for Continuous Integration and Continuous Deployment.

+It uses containerization and orchestration tools like Docker and Kubernetes.

+Jenkins uses the code in Github and builds the jobs whenever there is an update in the code, and it deploys the application in the kubernetes.

 ## Running the app